HOW DOES A FELONY AFFECT YOUR LIFE?

 What Kind of Impact Does a Felony Conviction Have on Personal Relations?

 A felony conviction can profoundly affect personal relationships.
-Many felons find that, post-conviction, their relationships with family and friends are strained or even completely severed.
+Many felons find that post-conviction, their relationships with family and friends are strained or even completely severed.
 The embarrassment, shame, or stigma associated with having a felony can lead to isolation and a breakdown in communication.
 Consequently, this feeling of isolation can further fuel negative psychological impacts such as depression and anxiety.

 The strain on relationships is not limited to familial and friend circles.
 Convicted felons may also find difficulties in forming romantic relationships due to societal prejudice.
 The fear of judgment or rejection due to their criminal past can create a constant state of guardedness and hinder trust-building, which is critical in any relationship.